Den-TP: A Density-Balanced Data Curation and Evaluation Framework for Trajectory Prediction: Experiments

 \subsection{Main Results}

-Table~\ref{tab:argo1_result} showcases the strong performance of our selected subset on the Argoverse 1 dataset across all compression rates.
-Following the same experimental setup as our baseline models, we trained HiVT and HPNet from scratch on the subset.
-When trained on the full dataset, HiVT-64 achieves a minADE of 0.695, minFDE of 1.037, and MR of 0.109.
-With a data retention rate of 60\%, our selected subset achieves a minADE of 0.702, minFDE of 1.064, and MR of 0.110.
-This demonstrates that our method significantly reduces data volume while maintaining nearly lossless model performance.
-Even at a data retention rate of only 50\%, models trained on our selected subset still maintain excellent performance, with minADE at 0.704, minFDE at 1.073, and MR at 0.111.
-Compared to random selection, our method reduces minADE by 0.046, minFDE by 0.102, and MR by 0.026.
-Moreover, while k-means clustering and herding methods show slight improvements in model performance, they still fall short of the performance achieved by our method.
-Furthermore, our subset also demonstrates superior performance on the HiVT128 model and the current SOTA model HPNet.
+We present the primary experimental results in this section.
+Table~\ref{tab:argo1_result} shows the strong performance of our selected subset on the Argoverse 1 dataset across all compression rates.
+Following the same experimental setup as the baseline models, we trained HiVT and HPNet from scratch on the subset.
+Our method substantially reduces data volume while maintaining comparable performance.
+Even with only half of the data, models trained on our selected subset still perform comparably to those trained on the full dataset and consistently outperform random selection, clustering, and herding.
+Furthermore, our subset also demonstrates strong results on larger models such as HiVT-128 and HPNet.

+\textbf{Performance Enhancement.} Scenario density in autonomous driving varies substantially, yet most existing trajectory prediction datasets are dominated by low-density scenarios.
+From a safety perspective, however, an ideal trajectory predictor must perform reliably across the full spectrum of scenario complexities.
+To this end, we evaluate our proposed method on multiple models and across different density levels.
+As shown in Figure~\ref{fig:table3}, our method consistently outperforms models trained on the full dataset, particularly in high-density scenarios, on both the Argoverse 1 and Argoverse 2 datasets.
+In low-density settings (fewer than 40 agents), our selected subset achieves performance nearly identical to the full dataset, with only marginal increases of minADE and minFDE, while MR remains almost unchanged, which is negligible given the limited interactions in such scenarios.

+When the agent density increases, our method brings the most substantial gains.
+Compared to all other baselines, Den-TP achieves lower displacement errors and notably reduces MR. For example, when the number of agents exceeds 80, Den-TP cuts the missing rate by more than 8\% relative to random selection, and also outperforms clustering and herding by clear margins.
+These results highlight that while clustering and herding provide partial improvements by ensuring representativeness, they are still insufficient for handling highly complex traffic scenarios.
+In contrast, Den-TP effectively balances scenario density while selecting informative samples, leading to consistently superior performance across all density levels.
+Similarly, HPNet trained on our selected subset even outperforms its counterpart trained on the full dataset.